The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/3-box-model.md

 You'll then add spacing intentionally where you need it, giving you full control over your layout.

-**TODO:** Take a moment and make adjustments to the padding and margins of the elements of your page until your are satisfied with the overall spacing.
+**TODO:** Take a moment and make adjustments to the padding and margins of the elements of your page until you are satisfied with the overall spacing.

 ## Test your Skills!